State Financial Aid Guidance related to COVID-19

 In March, 2020 the Coronavirus Aid, Relief, and Economic Security (CARES) Act passed, which included a Higher Education Emergency Relief Fund (HEERF) that provides emergency funding to higher education.
 In December, 2020 additional HEERF appropriations were allocated under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
 You may see references to the first round of HEERF under CARES being called HEERF I. Likewise, for HEERF under CRRSAA, you may see references to these funds as HEERF II.
 For both HEERF I and II, a portion of funds must go directly to students and a portion of the funds are directed to schools to cover costs associated with significant changes to the delivery of instruction due to the Coronavirus.

 - Who is eligible?

-The HEERF funds are not Federal Title IV student aid; however, guidance from the U.S. Department of Education states that funds should be given to students with exceptional need who are or could be eligible for Federal Title IV student aid in order to receive federal HEERF emergency grants.
+The HEERF funds are not Federal Title IV student aid; however, guidance from the U.S. Department of Education stated that HEERF I funds should be given to students with exceptional need who are or could be eligible for Federal Title IV student aid.
 International, DACAmented and undocumented students are not eligible for Federal Title IV student aid and therefore were not eligible for HEERF I funds.
-Students who were enrolled in exclusively online programs on March 13th, 2020 are not eligible for HEERF grants under CARES.
-However, HEERF grants under the CRRSAA expanded eligibility to include students exclusively enrolled in distance education and stated that enrolled students do not have to be Title IV‐eligible.
+Students who were enrolled in exclusively online programs on March 13th, 2020 were also excluded from HEERF I grants.
+However, HEERF II grants under the CRRSAA expanded eligibility to include students exclusively enrolled in distance education and stated that enrolled students do not have to be Title IV‐eligible.
 This expanded eligibility applies to both new funds under CRRSAA and any leftover funds under the CARES Act.
-The current guidance from the U.S. Department of Education is still that international, DACAmented and undocumented students are not eligible for HEERF grants, if you fall into one of these student categories, you should still contact your school’s financial aid office because they may have an emergency program that is funded with College or University funds.
+The current guidance from the U.S. Department of Education is still that international, DACAmented and undocumented students are not eligible for HEERF I or II grants.
+However, if you fall into one of these student categories, you should still contact your school’s financial aid office because they may have an emergency program that is funded with College or University funds.